natalieagus/50002-2022/_fpga/fpga_4.md

 	> Test it by reading using the same address (set `io_dip[0]` to be equal to `io_dip[1]` when you wrote the data).

-Now that we understand how the `simple_ram` module works, lets create a module that corresponds to this memory unit in the $\beta$ schematic shown our notes:
+Now that we understand how the `simple_ram` module works, lets create a module that corresponds to this memory unit in the $$\beta$$ schematic shown our notes:
 > Note: there's two read ports, and one write port.

 <img src="https://dl.dropboxusercontent.com/s/4v5wpc0sw7xlbml/memunit.png?raw=1" width="70%" height="70%">